 We will help you find a local endocrinologist if you do not already have one.

 How will my endocrinologist know about my thyroid cancer treatment and follow-up care?

-Your MSKCC doctor or NP will send your endocrinologist a detailed summary of your care at MSKCC.
+Your MSK doctor or NP will send your endocrinologist a detailed summary of your care at MSK.
 This report will include information about your treatment, your most recent test results, and recommendations for follow-up care.

 Will I need any other care for my thyroid cancer?

 Every year, you should have blood tests that measure the thyroid tumor marker (thyroglobulin) and your thyroid hormone levels.
 The results of the tests help your doctor adjust your thyroid hormone medication.
 You should also have a physical examination every year.

 What other care will I need?

 You should follow up with your primary care doctor to address your other health needs, such as checking your blood pressure and cholesterol levels.
 You should continue to follow our recommendations for cancer screening and other steps to improve your health, especially those related to diet and exercise.

 I see doctors at MSK for reasons not related to thyroid cancer.
 Can I continue to do so?